 As a result of this change, 67% of companies sped up their use of automation and artificial intelligence (AI).
 Using advanced technology like automation and AI has the potential to help businesses immensely — whether it be by eliminating tedious tasks such as manual payroll entry, or by gaining a competitive advantage with the use of AI.

-For example, if you’re a company looking to expand internationally and capitalize quickly on global talent, a global employer of record (EOR) solution can help your business—and more specifically, your HR team—by providing them with automation to:
+For example, if you’re a company looking to expand internationally and capitalize quickly on global talent, GEO can help your business—and more specifically, your HR team—by providing them with automation to:

 Streamline the onboarding process